VOLUME 10, ISSUE 29

 John Balletto started farming in Sonoma County at the age of 17 in 1977 after the untimely death of his father.
-He grew the family's vegetable farming business into the largest in Northern California at its peak.
-Seeing a bright future for wine grapes, John and his spouse Terri transitioned to grape growing in 1995.
-He started selling fruit to renowned Sonoma County winemakers.
+He grew the family's vegetable farming business into the largest in Northern California at its peak (70 different vegetables on over 700 acres).
+Seeing a bright future for wine grapes, John and his spouse Terri transitioned to grape growing in 1995, and started selling fruit to renowned Sonoma County winemakers.

-Today he owns 280 acres in western Sebastopol devoted to wine grapes.
+Today the Balletto family has 600 acres in the Russian River Valley including 280 acres in western Sebastopol devoted to wine grapes.
 60 acres are planted to multiple clones of Pinot Noir.
 The western edges of his property are shared with the Laguna de Santa Rosa wetland habitat and are preserved lands.
+Only 10 percent of the best grapes are used for Balletto vines.
 2001 was the first year that wine was made under the Balletto label.

 Winemaker Anthony Beckman came into winemaking after working as a daily newspaper reporter.
 He started at Balletto Vineyards as an enologist in 2007 and was promoted to winemaker two years later.
 Indigenous yeast is used in small fermentation tanks and aging is cared out in small amounts of new French oak barrels to enhance, but not dominate the wines.